 BAGHDAD, Iraq – Iraqi police have found a decapitated body in an orange jumpsuit on the banks of the Tigris River (search) in northern Iraq, police said Thursday, while Bulgaria said a headless body found last week has been identified as a Bulgarian truck driver who had been taken captive.

-The identity of the body, discovered by Iraqi police Wednesday night northwest of the city of Beiji, 170 miles north of Baghdad, was not known, the military said.
+The identity of the body discovered Wednesday night in Beiji, 155 miles north of Baghdad, was not immediately clear, police said.

-A group affiliated with Jordanian militant Abu Musab al-Zarqawi (search) said Wednesday it had killed a Bulgarian hostage.
+A group affiliated with Jordanian militant Abu Musab al-Zarqawi (search) said on July 14 that it had killed a Bulgarian hostage.
 Video broadcast on Al-Jazeera showed one of two Bulgarian hostages, later identified as Georgi Lazov, kneeling before three masked men.

 The fate of a second Bulgarian hostage kidnapped near the northern city of Mosul remained unknown.

 "The fingerprints taken from the body found on July 15 match with those of Georgi Lazov," Bulgarian Foreign Ministry spokeswoman Victoria Melamed said.